wireddown/ghpages-ghcomments/advanced/manual.md

 ## <a id="theory-of-operation"></a>Theory of Operation

-ghpages-ghcomments associates a blog post with a GitHub issue using the **title** front matter.
+ghpages-ghcomments associates a blog post with a GitHub issue using the post's **title** front matter.

 For example, using this title in a post